 Do not sell your mind on the belief that starting your new life needs to be painful or intense.
-If you relax, maintain a positive attitude, keep your reasons for wanting to break free in the forefront of your mind, abandon the unrealistic victory standard of "quitting forever" and instead focus on only the next hour, challenge or day (there is no need to see yourself sitting down to eat an entire cow when you can have just one nice juicy steak per day), drink plenty of fruit juice for the first three days to keep your blood sugar level, don't skip meals, reduce your caffeine intake by roughly half if you're a big caffeine user, your adventure home could turn out to be the most enjoyable and deeply satisfying experience of your entire life -- even if challenged now and then.
+If you relax, maintain a positive attitude, keep your reasons for wanting to break well nourished, abandon the unrealistic victory standard of "quitting forever" and instead focus on only the next hour, challenge or day (there is no need to see yourself sitting down to eat an entire cow when you can have just one nice juicy steak per day), drink plenty of fruit juice for the first three days to keep your blood sugar level, don't skip meals, reduce your caffeine intake by roughly half if you're a big caffeine user, your adventure home could turn out to be the most enjoyable and deeply satisfying experience of your entire life -- even if challenged now and then.

 We are what we think.
 If we think recovery will be difficult then why shouldn't it be?
 If we believe that the healing happening inside our body is utterly amazing then it is.
 If we keep telling ourselves we are going to fail are we inviting defeat?
 If we truly believe that no force or circumstance on his planet can stop our quest for freedom then nothing can.
 Victory is in the mind.